King Fahd Sports City

 The project involves the removal of the athletics track and the reconstruction of the stands, which will be redesigned for football and moved closer to the pitch.
 Thanks to the expansion, the stadium's capacity will increase to approximately 70,000 spectators.

-The reconstruction of the stands will be quite significant – only the upper floor of the eastern stand and a small central section in the west, with a luxurious VIP area and a royal box, will be retained from the existing structure.
-The work will also include lowering the pitch.
+The redevelopment of the stands will be quite extensive – only the upper tier of the eastern stand will be retained from the existing structure, while the pitch will be lowered by 10 metres.

-During the reconstruction, the huge roof membrane will be removed, although it will later be recreated in the same form and enriched with an additional internal section covering the lowest rows as well as a panoramic screen attached to the edge.
+During the works, the large roof membrane will be removed, although it will later be reinstated in a similar form and enhanced with a panoramic video screen suspended from its inner edge.
+The surface area of the new roof will be 36,000 m².

-Despite the removal of the athletics track, it will be possible to install it temporarily, as was the case at Hampden Park for the 2014 Commonwealth Games.
-The track will be needed, for example, for the Asian Games, which are to be held in Riyadh at the end of 2034.
+Despite the removal of the athletics track, it will still be possible to install a temporary one, as was the case at Hampden Park for the 2014 Commonwealth Games.
+The track will be needed, for example, for the Asian Games, which are scheduled to take place in Riyadh at the end of 2034.

 When will King Fahd Sports City be rebuilt?